dingyiyi0226/geoguessr-challenge-tracker/README.md

 ## ✨ Features

+- **Real API Integration**: Connect to Geoguessr's official API to fetch actual challenge data
+- **Multiple Players Support**: View all participants in a challenge with detailed breakdowns
+- **Round-by-Round Analysis**: Expand player results to see performance in each round
 - **Easy URL Input**: Paste any Geoguessr challenge URL and automatically fetch results
+- **Authentication Management**: Secure token-based authentication with easy setup
 - **Beautiful UI**: Modern, responsive design with gradient backgrounds and smooth animations
-- **Detailed Results**: View challenge names, player names, scores, completion times, and dates
+- **Detailed Results**: View challenge names, player names, scores, completion times, distances, and dates
-- **Color-coded Scores**: Scores are color-coded based on performance (Green: Excellent, Yellow: Good, Orange: Fair, Red: Needs Improvement)
+- **Color-coded Performance**: Scores are color-coded based on performance levels
 - **Responsive Design**: Works perfectly on desktop, tablet, and mobile devices
-- **Real-time Loading**: Loading indicators and error handling for better user experience
+- **Smart Fallback**: Graceful fallback to simulated data when API is unavailable

 ## 🚀 Getting Started